 This post may contain affiliate links.
 Read the affiliate disclosure here.

-These oatmeal cookie dough balls are sweet, chewy, and totally healthy!
-Each bite-sized ball tastes exactly like peanut butter oatmeal cookie dough.
-The recipe is made in under 10 minutes with vegan and gluten-free ingredients.
-Enjoy these oatmeal energy balls for a quick snack or as a healthy dessert!
+Oatmeal cookie dough balls are no-bake, vegan, gluten-free, and made with 7 healthy ingredients!
+They are sweet, chewy, and taste exactly like peanut butter oatmeal cookie dough.
+This quick and easy recipe is made in just 10 minutes.
+Enjoy these oatmeal energy balls for a midday snack, post-workout fuel, or as a healthy dessert!

 Edible oatmeal cookie dough